EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 - Detach any USB devices (ie, the built in USB drivers for communication with a PC)
   - This is skipped if the TinyUSB library is called for some reason.
+- Force all pins except the RTC wake and button pins to go to minimum power draw levels (tri-state)
+- Configure GCLK7 to be disconnected from an oscillator source.
+- Connect all unused periperals to the source-less GCLK7.
+- Wait for all serial ports to finish transmitting
+  - This is crucial for the SAMD boards that will continuously wake if they have data remaining in the buffer.
 - Clear the FPU interrupt because it can prevent us from sleeping.
   - [See this reference in the Circuit Python code.](https://github.com/maholli/circuitpython/blob/210ce1d1dc9b1c6c615ff2d3201dde89cb75c555/ports/atmel-samd/supervisor/port.c#L654)
 - Set the sleep mode configuration to use STANDBY mode.